react-epfl/chachachat/protocol.md

       }];
     }

-The server replies with a list of users (given as the publicly accessible attributes of users) within a server-defined range:
+The server replies with a list of users (given as the publicly accessible attributes of users), eventually within a server-defined range:

     {
-      name: 'nearbyUsers',
+      name: 'users',
       args: [{
         users: User
       }];